-TfL Transport For London which includes London Underground (LU), Docklands
+TfL Transport For London which includes London Underground (LU), Docklands Light Railway

-Light Railway (DLR), London Overground (LO) and Tramlink
+(DLR), London Overground (LO) and Tramlink

-3. SCOPE AND STRUCTURE OF DOCUMENT
+2 SCOPE AND STRUCTURE OF DOCUMENT

-- 3.1.
-This document provides practical guidelines for the selection, specification, operation and use of digital CCTV systems that not only support staff in the effective running and management of their stations, trains and managed car parks but also enhance both the safety and security of the public and staff using the facilities. - 3.2.
-This document supersedes all previous versions. - 3.3.
-Cameras related to security of non-public areas and requirements for other elements of infrastructure e.g. level crossings, are not included in this document.
-These may be the subject of further documents in due course. - 3.4.
-Also, requirements in respect of Driver Only Operation (DOO) are outside the scope of this document. - 3.5.
-Within the context of this document every consideration has been given to each organisation's obligation1 under Section 17 of the 1998 Crime and Disorder Act in that:- - "Without prejudice to any other obligation imposed upon it...exercise its functions with due regard to ...the need to do all it reasonably can to prevent crime and disorder in its area" - 3.6.
-This guidance document will help operators comply with their legal obligations under the Data Protection Act.
+- 2.1 This document provides practical guidelines for the selection, specification, operation and use of digital CCTV systems that not only support staff in the effective running and management of their stations, trains and managed car parks but also enhance both the safety and security of the public and staff using the facilities, as well as additionally assisting in compliance with the legal obligations laid down in the Data Protection Act. - 2.2 This version of the document supersedes all previous versions. - 2.3 Cameras related to security of non-public areas and requirements for other elements of infrastructure e.g. level crossings, are not included in this document.
+Additionally requirements in respect of Driver Only Operation (DOO) are outside the scope of this document. - 2.4 Within the context of this document every consideration has been given to each organisation's obligation1 under Section 17 of the 1998 Crime and Disorder Act in that:-

+"Without prejudice to any other obligation imposed upon it...exercise its functions with due regard to ...the need to do all it reasonably can to prevent crime and disorder in its area"

-4. INTRODUCTION AND BACKGROUND
+3 INTRODUCTION AND BACKGROUND